LTZ1000 Reference Board

 - 4 layers, ENIG finish, board: 3.50 x 1.80 inches (89.0 x 45.9 mm)

-- Prices are starting from € 209 (assembled and fully tested - Board with 1000 hours of ageing)
+- Prices are starting from € 209 with the first annual calibration free (assembled and fully tested - Board with 1000 hours of ageing)

 You can choose between LTZ1000 A and non-A version, molded or sealed resistors, and plastic or hermetic ICs.

 Boards with more than 10,000 hours of ageing are available (last one, buffered output only).

 Included on the chip, there are a sub surface Zener reference, a heater resistor for temperature stabilisation, and a temperature sensing transistor.
 External circuitry is used to set operating currents and to temperature stabilise the circuit allows thus maximum flexibility and best long-term stability and noise.